Distributed Graph Neural Network Training: A Survey

 \textbf{\textit{Type I asynchronization}}. {As mentioned above, two synchronization points exist in the execution pipeline of the SAGA-NN model, and similar synchronization points exist in other programming models as well.
 Removing such synchronization points of computation graph computation in the execution pipeline introduces \textit{type I asynchronization}~\cite{sancus_vldb_2022, distgnn_sc_2021, wan2022pipegcn}.
 In type I asynchronization (Figure~\ref{fig:async1}), workers do not wait for the hidden embeddings (hidden features after the first GNN layer) of boundary vertices to arrive.
 Instead, it uses the historical hidden embeddings of the boundary vertices from previous epochs which are cached or received earlier to perform the aggregation of target vertices.
 Similar historical gradients are used in the $\triangledown$GA stage. }

-\textbf{\textit{Type II asynchronization}}. { During GNN training, another synchronization point occurs when the weight parameters need to be updated.
-This is similar to traditional deep learning models.
-Many works consider removing such synchronization points in traditional deep learning models~\cite{hogwild_arxiv_2011,pipedream_SOSP_2019}.
-Thorpe et al.~\cite{dorylus_osdi_2021} further adopt this idea into GNN models, which forms \textit{type II asynchronization}.
-In type II asynchronization (Figure~\ref{fig:async2}), if a worker finishes the computation of the current epoch, it does not necessarily wait for other workers to finish and the weights are updated globally to start the next epoch.
-Instead, it may use historical weights updated by previous epochs and start computing the next epoch immediately. }
+\textbf{\textit{Type II asynchronization}}. { \blue{During GNN training, another synchronization point occurs when the weight parameters need to be updated.
+This is identical to traditional deep learning models, where many efforts have been made to remove such synchronization point~\cite{hogwild_arxiv_2011,pipedream_SOSP_2019}.
+Gandhi et al.~\cite{p3_osdi_21} further adopt this idea into GNN models, which forms \textit{type II asynchronization}.
+Under such protocol, mini-batches are executed in parallel, and form a mini-batch pipeline. } }

-{ Note that type I and type II asynchronization can be adopted individually or jointly.
-Detailed communication protocol for asynchronous execution model is described in Section \ref{sec:async-aggregation}. }
+\blue{ Note that type I and type II asynchronization can be adopted individually or jointly.
+Detailed communication protocol for GNN-specific Type I asynchronous execution model is described in Section \ref{sec:async-aggregation}. }